Can You Get SSDI for Essential Tremor?

 Can You Get SSDI for Essential Tremor??

-TL;DR: Yes, if your essential tremor is severe enough to prevent you from performing work-related tasks.
+Yes, you can get SSDI for essential tremor if it is severe enough to prevent you from performing work-related tasks.
 Mild essential tremor that only causes slight shaking usually does not qualify.
-But severe essential tremor that prevents you from writing, typing, eating, drinking, or performing any fine motor tasks can be disabling.
+However, severe essential tremor that prevents you from writing, typing, eating, drinking, or performing any fine motor tasks can be considered disabling.
+The SSA evaluates essential tremor under the neurological listings, particularly Listing 11.05 for tremor disorders.